 An LLC operating agreement is not required in Washington, but is highly advisable.
 This is an internal document that establishes how your LLC will be run.
 It sets out the rights and responsibilities of the members and managers, including how the LLC will be managed.
 It can also help preserve your limited liability by showing that your LLC is truly a separate business entity.
 In the absence of an operating agreement, state LLC law will govern how your LLC operates.
 An operating agreement does not need to be filed with the Certificate of Formation.

 Additional tax and regulatory requirements may apply to your LLC.
 These may include:

-Every Washington LLC and foreign LLC authorized to do business in the state must file an annual report with the Secretary of State.
-The State will send a renewal notice to the LLC's registered agent approximately 45 days before the Annual Report is due.
-The Annual Report must be filed online.
-The fee for filing the Annual Report is $59.
+Every Washington LLC and foreign LLC authorized to do business in the state must file an annual report (also known as an annual renewal) with the Secretary of State.
+The initial annual report must be filed within 120 days of the date you filed to create your LLC.
+Subsequent annual reports are due on dates determined by the Secretary of State.
+The Secretary of State will send a renewal notice to the LLC's registered agent approximately 45 days before the Annual Report is due.
+The Initial Report and Annual Report may be filed online or by postal mail.
+The fee for filing Initial and Annual Reports is $60.